elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

 In a functional language like Elixir, functions tend to explicitly receive all inputs and return all relevant outputs, instead of relying on mutations or side-effects.
-As functions grow in complexity, the amount of arguments (parameters) they need to work with may grow, to a point the function's interface becomes confusing and prone to errors during use.
+As functions grow in complexity, the amount of arguments (parameters) they need to work with may grow, to a point where the function's interface becomes confusing and prone to errors during use.

 #### Example